PasqualiniGabriele/CybersecurityProect/home.md

 The code for the reverse shell was taken from the course lectures.
 Netcat was used to set up the servers for the code injection and for the reverse shell.
-ChatGPT was used to write the Discord Bot in python and as a support for the writing of this report.test
+ChatGPT was used to write the Discord Bot in python and as a support for the writing of this report.

+## Test